POSOCO/power_tracer/README.md

 The Line Tracer Object provides **_setter functions_** and **_getter functions_** that return the information about the above instance variables

+##Todos

+1. Show direction of power by arrows

+2. Show line list table and sort them by the flow value dynamically and implement this by AngularJs

 ***
 Watch the demo of this project [here](https://posoco.github.io/power_tracer/apps/singletest)